 What is aerobic exercise?

-There are many, many forms of aerobic exercise you can perform, all of which are totally adaptable and scalable to your current fitness levels and physical restraints.
+There are many forms of aerobic exercise you can perform, all shouldering what is totally adaptable and scalable to your current fitness levels and physical restraints.

-The word aerobic means “with oxygen”, therefore any form of aerobic exercise is performed by primarily using and tapping into the respiratory system and successfully utilising it to sustain your chosen form of activity over a prolonged period.
+Defined, the word aerobic means “with oxygen,” therefore any form of aerobic exercise is performed by primarily using and tapping into the respiratory system and relying on it to sustain your chosen activity over a prolonged period.

 We’ll cover that a little more in depth shortly.

 When it comes to aerobic training types, you’ll probably be amazed at the sheer number of activities you can perform to achieve the aerobic training effect without the use of weights.

 As you can see, your choice is fairly limitless, and what’s even better is that you can scale most of these activities either down or up to suit your current fitness levels.